 If you were involved in a boating accident in the State of California and suffered injuries due to someone else’s negligence, you have the right to compensation for your injuries.
 Because the maritime laws that apply to these cases can severely affect a plaintiff’s potential damages and recovery in boating accidents, it is imperative that you hire an attorney experienced in boating accident litigation.

 Contact the experienced personal injury attorneys at Easton & Easton at 800-461-8259 today.
-Our team of experienced and knowledgeable boat accident attorneys will review your case and help you to pursue the compensation you deserve.
+Our team of experienced and knowledgeable boat accident attorneys in Orange County will review your case and help you to pursue the compensation you deserve.